Reynold29/reynold29.github.io/DEPLOYMENT_GUIDE.md

 3. Keep dependencies updated
 4. Regularly backup your data

+## Why Railway + Netlify?

+✅ **No spin-down** - Railway keeps your backend running
+✅ **Fast cold starts** - No 30-60 second delays
+✅ **Generous free tier** - $5/month usage on Railway
+✅ **Easy deployment** - Both platforms have simple GitHub integration
+✅ **Custom domains** - Available on both platforms

 ---

 **Your deployment is now complete!** 🎉

-Your frontend will be accessible at your Netlify URL, and it will communicate with your backend on Render.
+Your frontend will be accessible at your Netlify URL, and it will communicate with your backend on Railway without any spin-down delays!